Questions I Should Ask My Wedding Photographer

 9. Do you bring a second photographer or assistant?

-Some photography companies include a second shooter in some of their packages, which allows for more coverage (think: both of you getting ready at the same time, multiple angles of the ceremony, and more candid moments).
-Ask who will be attending and what their role will be.
+Many wedding photography packages include a second photographer, which provides additional coverage — capturing both partners getting ready at the same time, multiple angles of the ceremony, and more candid moments throughout the day.
+Always ask who will be attending your wedding and what their role will be.

 10. What’s the retainer fee and payment schedule?